BIGJRA/BIGJRA.github.io/rejuv.md

 Intimidates, then hit it hard with your strongest moves.

-After all that, find the fifth door from the bottom on the third story, right side and enter “Dreamyard”.
+After all that, find the fifth door from the bottom on the third story, right side and enter "Dreamyard".
 Enter Huey's door!

 Talk to the Rapidash rider then the girl in the bottom corner.
 Press the red panel here, then in the next area, follow the stairs to the next